 Approved courses in these core areas are listed below under the Courses heading.
 Students can select a core area of concentration where they take the majority of their core courses.
 However, as a breadth requirement, students should take at least six semester hours of core course work outside their core area of concentration.
 The remaining twelve semester hours of graduate work should be completed with courses from the above core areas or from approved graduate elective courses listed under the Courses heading.
 The course work should be selected with the approval of the Aerospace Engineering Program Director.
 The M.S. thesis option degree consists of a minimum of twenty-one semester hours of course work and nine semester hours of thesis work.
 As in the non-thesis option, eighteen of the course work semester hours should be completed in the core areas (A), (B), and (C) with at least six semester hours of core course work outside the core area of concentration.
 The remaining three hours of course work should be completed with a course from the approved elective courses or the core courses.
 For the M.S. thesis option the course work should be selected based on the recommendations of the student’s thesis advisor.
-For both M.S. degree options a maximum of six hours of course work may be completed at the 5000 level.

 The M.S. degree requirements are summarized below with the numbers representing semester credit hours.

 *At least six semester hours should be completed outside a core area of concentration

 A student must meet the requirements listed below for continued enrollment in, and successful completion of the program.
 These requirements are in addition to the general requirements of the University as given in the Graduate and Professional Studies Catalog.

 - Degree plans must be approved by the Program Director and must meet the specific requirements listed in this document for the degree program.

 - Students on F-1 or J-1 visas are required by U.S. law to be enrolled as full-time students.